 There are some basic things that you need to know about painting stairs.

-This article will guide you about the tips and tricks in painting your stairway.
+This article will guide you through the tips and tricks for painting your stairway.

 Porch And Floor Paint

-Porch and floor paint is a very simple product that can make your wood stairs like new.
+Porch and floor paint is a very simple product that can make your wooden stairs like new.

-From the name, you might think that it applies only to the porch and wooden floors, but in fact, this paint can be applied on any surface of your house.
+From the name, you might think that it applies only to the porch and wooden floors, but in fact, this paint can be applied to any surface of your house.